icme/cme193/web/index.md

 ## Grading

 This a 1-unit workshop style course, offered on a credit/no-credit basis.
-To receive credit:
-* Come to class and participate (we know you may have occasional conflicts)
-* Make a reasonable attempt at the assignments (3 or 4 total)
+To receive credit, you must get at least 70% on *both* assignments, although I reserve the right to change the exact cutoff percentage as the assignments aren't finalized yet.
 The goal is to give you some practice and experience with the content of the course, without overwhelming you with work.

 ## Stanford Policies